mvolkmann/MyUnixEnv/notes/GoNotes.md

 It is an error to attempt to assign to a variable that has not been defined.

 The `:=` operator is particularly useful for capturing function return values.

+There is an exception to the rule that existing variables cannot be re-declared.
+As long as at least one variable on the left of `:=` has not yet been declared, the other variables can already exist.
+A common use case is when the variable `err` is used to capture possible errors from a function call.

 Functions can return an number of values.
 Sometimes the caller is only interested in a subset of them.